vgoutham786/Gadgets360-Clone/README.md

 # Gadgets360 Clone [All360]

-This is a project called "Gadgets360 Clone [All360]", which is a replica of a technology news and reviews website called "ALL360".
-The project was completed in five days during an individual construct week at Masai School.
+This is a project called All360, which is a replica of a technology news and reviews website called "Gadgets360".

 ## Objective